 Do I need an operating agreement for a Montana LLC?

 Montana doesn’t legally require an operating agreement.
-According to state statute §35-8-109, members MAY enter into an operating agreement—but the law doesn’t declare that they must.
+According to MCA §35-8-109, members MAY enter into an operating agreement—but the law doesn’t declare that they must.

 That said, an operating agreement isn’t just annoying paperwork.
 It’s one of your LLC’s most important internal documents, and creating one can help your LLC with everything from opening a bank account to handling major events from mergers to dissolution.